 Q. What route options are available?

-A. There are three route options available: 102 Mile Gran Fondo, 70 Mile Medio, and 42 Mile Piccolo
+A. There are three route options available for individual riders, teams, or tandem bikes: 102 Mile Gran Fondo, 70 Mile Medio, and 42 Mile Piccolo

 Q. What happened to the Mammoth Fall Century or High Sierra Fall Century?